-Our unit was established summer 2015 and is a merger from three different teams.
+Our unit was established in summer 2015 and is a merger from three different teams.
 Right from the start (with little to no knowledge of holacracy and sociocracy) we used circles and consent (IDM).
 This combination results in circles that are primarily formed around competences and a decision process that nobody liked.
-Early in 2017 we started to learn more about sociocracy with an initial workshop from Bernhard Bockelbrink from S3 and with the help and consulting from Ted Rau from SoFA.
-The entire company Europace is striving for self organization.
-On our way we made some observations, inside and outside of our unit, and have some learnings we like to share.
+Early in 2017, we started to learn more about sociocracy with an initial workshop from Bernhard Bockelbrink from S3 and with the help and consulting from Ted Rau from SoFA.
+The entire company Europace is striving for self-organization.
+On our way, we made some observations, inside and outside of our unit, and have some learnings we like to share.

 - decision making and discussions aren't separated and take a lot of time